quetschke/kOSutil/README.md

 The script times the ignition so that one half of the Delta V is applied before the maneuver time (``node:ETA``) and the other half after.

+### Script to very precisely set the Orbital Period of a craft
+The ``SetPeriod.ks`` script takes one parameter that sets the target orbital period of a vessel in seconds.
+The burn is executed immediately and will result in an orbital period that is less than one microsecond (1 us) deviating from the target period.

 ### Library of frequently used functions
 The ``libcommon.ks`` library contains functions that are used by the scripts and libraries above.
 The following function is provided: